-The director of the SP program has the final say in all casting decisions.
+The client or course director of the SP event has the final say in all casting decisions.

-Once the best SPs for the parts are identified, they are contacted by email or phone to determine availability and interests.
-Out of the individuals who are available for the event(s), final casting decisions are made and confirmations are sent out with the event details.
+Once the best SPs for the parts are identified, they are contacted to determine availability and interests.
+Out of the individuals who are available for the event(s), final casting decisions are made and confirmations are sent out via email with the event details.